 Now that we’ve discussed processed foods and whole foods, it’s time to review 3 whole foods diets.
 They are:

 - The Ketogenic diet (Keto)

 - The Paleolithic diet (Paleo)

 1. The Ketogenic (Keto)Diet

-The Keto diet is a low-carb diet that forces the body to burn its own fat instead of carbs.
 Because most people eat too many carbs, especially starchy carbs, their bodies run on glucose for energy.
 If you eat a very low amount of carbs, your body depletes its glucose stores very quickly.
-(You only have about 24-hours worth of glucose in storage, plus whatever is turned into glucose from the foods you eat daily.)
+(You only have about 24 hours worth of glucose in storage, plus whatever is turned into glucose from the foods you eat daily.)
 Once glucose is gone, you start burning stored fat or fat from your diet as your fuel source.
 This is called ketosis.

 To get and stay in ketosis, you must eat fewer than 20 grams of carbohydrates per day.
 You can eat any type of carbs, but starchy carbs are never recommended on the Keto diet.
 That’s because they are high in carbs.
 For instance, about ½ cup of white rice or half of a bun is about 20 grams.
 It doesn’t take much of these foods to exceed your limit.
 The Keto diet recommends you get your 20 grams of carbs in the form of non-starchy vegetables.